 Listen to Fr Angus Ritchie introducing the first of these mysteries, the Baptism of Christ.

-Click here for an introduction to the People's Rosary Project, and links to meditations on the five Joyful Mysteries of the Rosary
+Click here for an introduction to the People's Rosary Project, and links to meditations on the Joyful Mysteries of the Rosary

 The Baptism of Jesus

 John the baptizer appeared in the wilderness, proclaiming a baptism of repentance for the forgiveness of sins.
 And people from the whole Judean countryside and all the people of Jerusalem were going out to him, and were baptized by him in the river Jordan, confessing their sins.
 Now John was clothed with camel’s hair, with a leather belt around his waist, and he ate locusts and wild honey.
 He proclaimed, “The one who is more powerful than I is coming after me; I am not worthy to stoop down and untie the thong of his sandals.
 I have baptized you with water; but he will baptize you with the Holy Spirit.”